orb-community/orb-website/docs/docs.md

 5. Add a *Handler Label* for each handler you add.
 In this example, we want to analyze DNS traffic, so we select the “dns” handler.
 The only required field here is the *Handler Label*, which is automatically generated for you (handler_dns_1 in this case).
 ![](./img/policy_handler_config.png)

 6. Enter any customization variables.
-In this example, we customize the analysis by only analyzing domain names ending in “.ua” or “.ru”.
-This is done with the filter labeled “Include Only QNames With Suffix”.
-We input a comma delimited list of suffixes, so enter “.ua,.ru”.
+In this example, we customize the analysis by analyzing only domain names ending in ".ua" or ".ru".
+This is done with the filter labeled "Include Only QNames With Suffix."
+We input a comma delimited list of suffixes, so enter ".ua,.ru".
 Click **Save** after entering any customization to save this Handler.
 ![](./img/policy_handler_config2.png)

 7. You should see your new handler label on the screen.
 Optionally, add more handlers.
 Click **Save** to save the policy.